Shazam! Fury of the Gods Stars Zachary Levi and is Directed by David F. Sandberg

 But despite being played by three of the medium’s strongest leading ladies – Rachel Zegler as Anthea, Lucy Liu as Kalypso, and Helen Mirren as Hespera – the new antagonists land hard with a thud.
 Nothing about them is all that new, from obvious plot twists to generic exposition.
 They take turns at headlining their own battles, but the stakes are so low in the moment that they rarely stick out in the crowd.

-Reviews for Movies like Shazam!
-Fury of the Gods
+Reviews for Films like Shazam!
+Fury of the Gods (2023)

 Jack Dylan Grazer returns as Freddy Freeman, who stole the first film with his quick wits and connections with his foster family, and largely does the same here – even if it’s at odds with the rest of Fury of the God’s aching script.
 The first movie worked better as Freddy was allowed to experience the events as a high school kid, not a superhero tasked with saving the world.